-As announced fully in the last BULLETIN, Frank Ferguson, actor, dramatist, critic, will lecture on "Audiences from Actors' Viewpoints," before the Women's Club on Monday afternoon, at two o'clock, April 2, at the Inn.
+As announced fully in the last BULLETIN, Frank Ferguson, etor, dramatist, critic, will lecture on "Audiences from actor, dramatist, critic, will lecture on "Audiences from Actors' Viewpoints," before the Women's Club on Monday afternoon, at two o'clock, April 2, at the Inn.
 He will also give a reading from Barrie's play, "A Well Remembered Voice."